 Aliko Dangote saw a growing demand for commodities in Nigeria and he positioned himself as a fast solution provider; today, he is not only a billionaire but also the richest black man in the world.
 Computers came as a trend and Bill Gates, Steve Jobs, Larry Ellison, Ted Waitt and Michael Dell developed fast ideas to take advantage of this trend; and they ended up becoming billionaires.

 “I’m the NO 1 developer in New York.
 I’m the biggest in Atlantic City, and maybe we will keep it that way.” – Donald Trump

-Let me divulge a secret to becoming a billionaire to you.
+Let me divulge a secret to you.
 If you are mentored by a billionaire; chances are high that you will end up a billionaire.
 I have seen young entrepreneurs perform excellently simply because they are being mentored by billionaires.
 So when looking for a business coach or mentor; find one that’s a billionaire already or has direct access to billionaires

 “Seek advice on risk from the wealthy who still take risks, not friends who dare nothing more than a football bet.” – J. Paul Getty